 - Fill each of the potato boats with the creamy potato filling.
 Top each potato with equal amounts of the remaining cheddar shreds.

-- Return the potatoes to the oven and bake 15–20 minutes, until the cheese has melted.
+- Return the potatoes to the oven and bake 15 to 20 minutes, until the cheese has melted.

 You can serve twice baked potatoes as a meal, appetizers, or a side dish.
 They’re good and filling either way!

 Serve vegan twice-baked potatoes as a side dish to any number of tasty entrees such as Lentil Burgers or our family favorite, the French Dip Sandwich.
 Or it can even serve as its own meal with a Wedge Salad on the side.

 Here are even more tasty potato recipes you’ll love:

 We hope you love this recipe for vegan twice-baked potatoes as much as we do!

 - ½ cup vegan sour cream

 - ¼ cup chopped fresh chives (optional)

 - ½ cup plant-based milk (plain, not vanila flavored)